Certificate Management and Usage

 The default certificate is always present in WeOS, and when it is deleted, a new one will be generated implicitly at reboot.

-example:/#> show cert full
+example:/#> pki cert show full

-TYPE HASH EXPIRES NAME LABEL
+TYPE HASH EXPIRES NAME DIST LABEL

 Pub 52ff4f77 Jan 19 2038 zero-12-34-50.local web-default